DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/virtual-scrolling.md

 ## Scroll to Row

-The virtual table can be scrolled programmatically, through the `scrollToRow` methods.
-To call these, you should use `VirtualTable` plugin's ref property.
-The following demo demonstrates how scroll table to new and added rows:
+To scroll the table to a particular row, call the `scrollToRow` method.
+It accepts a row ID.
+To call the method, you need the `VirtualTable` plugin's ref.

+In the following demo, the `scrollToRow` method is used to scroll the table to a new or saved row.
+When you add a new row, it is added to the table's top, and the table is scrolled to it.
+When you save the row, its position is changed according to sorting, and the table is scrolled to that position.

 .embedded-demo({ "path": "grid-virtual-scrolling/scroll-to-row", "showThemeSelector": true })

-Note that the virtual table with Lazy Loading doesn't allow to scroll to row's id.
+NOTE: Scrolling to a row does not work with lazy loading.
+This feature requires the IDs of all rows, but in lazy loading mode, the Grid loads rows in parts.

 ## Note on the use of `VirtualTable` with `DataTypeProvider` and custom components